Psychosocial hazards

 Bullying/harassment

-• I am currently being harassed (verbally, physically or sexually) at work.
+• I'm currently being harassed (verbally, physically or sexually) at work.

-Note: Bullying and harassment can occur both face-to-face and electronically (e.g., online meetings, social media).
+Note: Bullying and harassment can occur both face-to-face and electronically, such as in online meetings or social media.

 Career development